 Key Points:

-- The time to visit Atomic Golf is after the sun sets – That’s the only time the driving range is visually appealing.
+- The time to visit Atomic Golf is after the sun sets, as the range is visually boring during the day.

-- Atomic Golf struggled with mid-afternoon climate control – It was sweltering throughout the facilty during the day.
+- Atomic Golf struggled with mid-afternoon climate control – It was HOT throughout the facility mid-summer.

-- Because Atomic’s westward orientation, the Sun is blasting golfers throughout the afternoon until sunset.
+- Because of Atomic’s westward orientation, the Sun blasts golfers throughout the afternoon.

-- While Atomic Golf is certainly fun, Topgolf remains the better thought out concept in my opinion.
+- Topgolf remains the more enjoyable, better thought-out concept in my opinion.

-Atomic Golf is the second enhanced driving range experience to hit the Las Vegas Strip, and is a concept similar to Topgolf (behind MGM Grand).
+Atomic Golf is the second enhanced driving range experience to hit the Las Vegas Strip, and is a concept similar to Topgolf (at MGM Grand).

-I finally had the opportunity to stop in, and thought it would be helpful to share my experience to help you gauge if it’s “itinerary worthy”.
+I finally had the opportunity to stop by, and thought it would be fun to share my experience.

-Atomic Golf is connected to STRAT by a long hallway that empties out into Atomic’s parking lot.
+Atomic Golf is connected to STRAT by a long hallway that empties into Atomic’s parking lot.

 My first impression of Atomic Golf was the atrium, home to two impressive video walls broadcasting sporting events.

-Golfers can pick from several interactive games that have you aiming for targets out on the range to score points, make “21”, etc. The games are social in nature, are easy to understand, and don’t require you to be an avid golfer to enjoy.
+Golfers can pick from several easy-to-understand games that task you with hitting targets out on the range to score points, make “21”, etc. The games are social in nature and don’t require you to be an avid golfer to enjoy.

 Now, I’ve seen videos of Atomic Golf at night, and the range looks amazing.
 It’s essentially a massive screen in and of itself that’s illuminated and has a much more “cosmic” feel than it does in the day…

 To say I was underwhelmed by the daytime appearance of Atomic’s range is an understatement.
-It looked like a concrete parking lot with circles.
+It resembled a concrete parking lot with circles.

-The other thing I need to call out is how HOT the facility was.
+Another thing worth mentioning is how HOT the facility was.

-Now, it was a 110-degree day in Las Vegas, but there was nearly no relief once inside Atomic Golf, aside from the shade provided by the facility.
+Now, it was a 110-degree day, but there was nearly no relief once insid,e aside from the shade provided by the facility.

 I was dying.